rmdm/promback/README.md

 ### `promback (Function fn) -> async Function`

-Wraps passed function and returns another one.
-The prombacked function passes its arguments to wrapped one and returns a promise fulfilled on one of the following cases:
+Wraps passed function and returns prombacked one.
+The prombacked function passes its arguments to the wrapped one and returns a promise fulfilled on one of the following cases:

 - wrapped function called callback added to the arguments,
 - a promise returned by the wrapped function is fulfilled,
 - wrapped function returned a value immediately,
 - wrapped function thrown an error.

+If the number of arguments of a prombacked function call does not match to the number of arguments expected by the wrapped function - 1, then callback is not passed to the wrapped function and its returned value resolved directly.
+This is done so to prevent passing an unexpected argument.

+The passed callback signature is the normal node-style callback `(err, value)`.

 Prombacked function's `this` reference left not bound to any particular object and is still dynamic.